 If you get disconnected, you can use the Multiplayer Service Status to see if the service is down.
 That page is updated every minute.

 Free accounts may be removed if unused for prolonged periods.
 From time to time we purge inactive accounts.
 The “grace period” is dynamic and calculated based on many factors.
-We do want to reward active users and we need to conserve resources (storage is not free and having a few Gb of unused accounts doesn’t help); we also need to backup the databases and maintain them, which requires more CPU power.
+We do want to reward active users to conserve resources (storage is not free and having a few GB of unused accounts doesn’t help); we also need to backup the databases and maintain them, which requires more CPU power.

-Accounts may also be removed if they contain offensive names.
+Accounts may also be removed without notice if they contain offensive names.